Boy saved from falling into Kilauea volcano summit caldera | Honolulu Star-Advertiser

 Ferracane said there were roughly six or seven adults in the family standing in an open area.

-They were not English speakers, she said, and were not able to speak with them as they also left immediately after the incident.
+They were not English speakers, she said, and park officials were not able to speak with them as they also left immediately after the incident.

 Glassy volcanic particulates called tephra blanket the closed portion of Crater Rim Drive downwind of the lava fountains.